Cinema of Kenya: Films shot in Kenya

 Shooting feature film Togetherness Supreme in Kibera and with the collaboration with Kibera youth trainees.

 The film Maasai: The Rain Warriors a cinematic epic was shot entirely in Kenya but cast a number of local Maasai warriors who spoke Maa dialogue in the arthouse film.
 The films relates the story of a group of young Maasai warriors, Lomotoon and Merono sent on a mission to travel through the entirety of Kenya on foot, hunting a mythical lion responsible for bringing about a major drought, and by doing so bringing back the rain.
-More information here.

 The film brought the rural Kenyan landscape to the silver screen and innovatively incorporated traditional Maasai song with a symphony orchestra.
 It was developed in partnership with the Maasai community, and actual tradition and legends were used as a basis for the story and used tribesmen from the Loita Hills area with no former acting experience.

 The film Togetherness Supreme was shot in 2009-2010 entirely in collaboration with the youth of Kibera.
 It is a story based on the events of the 2007 disputed Presidential election in Kenya.
 It is the story of Kamau, an artist, who thirsts for change.
 He uses his art to bring about change, but is soon caught up in the events leading to the post election violence of 2007/8.

 The 1985 film, Out of Africa starring Meryl Streep and Robert Redford was shot in Kenya and revealed Kenya's colonial history in romantic drama film.
 It retold the story of Danish author's Karen Blixen's love affair with Kenya and Hunter Denys Finch Hatton in particular.
 In 1999, the Canadian-produced film was shot in Kenya, To Walk with Lions.

 The 2012 film Nairobi Half Life was selected as the Kenyan entry for the Best Foreign Language Film at the 85th Academy Awards, but it was not nominated.
 It was the first time Kenya submitted a film to the category.
-The film was received with critical acclaim, and has won five awards to date: Best Picture at the Kenyan 2012 Kalasha Film Awards, Best Actor at the Durban International Film Festival, Breakthrough Audience Award at the AFI Fest and audience awards at two different film festivals: the Film Africa Festival London and the Festival di Cinema Africano.
+The film was received with critical acclaim, and has won five awards to date: Best Picture at the Kenyan 2012 Kalasha Film Awards, Best Actor at the Durban International Film Festival, Breakthrough Audience Award at the AFI Fest and audience awards at two different film festivals: the Film Africa Festival London and the Festival di cinema africano di Verona.